-Here is a set of budget printables that includes a range of templates, including a debt tracker, meal planner as well as a monthly budget template.
+Here is a set of budget printables that includes a range of templates, including a debt tracker, meal planner, and a monthly budget template.

-Another set of handy budget templates, these beautifully designed budget sheets include a net worth sheet, savings tracker, a bill payment calendar and a large budget template.
+Another set of handy budget templates, these beautifully designed budget sheets include a net worth sheet, a savings tracker, a bill payment calendar, and a large budget template.

 Budget Planner Printables (Blooming Homestead)

-This simple budget planner PDF is not just pretty but it allows you to manage your money in an easy way.
+This simple budget planner PDF is not just pretty, but it allows you to manage your money easily.

-You can choose between three different styles, including an expense tracker, savings tracker and a monthly budget overview.
+You can choose between three styles: an expense tracker, a savings tracker, and a monthly budget overview.

 Easy Zero-Based Budget Template (Moritz Fine Designs)